Sheriff identifies Cobb County deputies killed while serving warrant - NewsBreak

 Related

+Family, friends and community remember fallen Cobb County Deputy during funeral, procession

-COBB COUNTY, Ga. — Funeral services are being held Wednesday for Cobb County Sheriff's Deputy Jonathan Randall Koleski.
+COBB COUNTY, Ga. — Funeral services were held on Wednesday for Cobb County Sheriff's Deputy Jonathan Randall Koleski.
 Deputy Koleski, 42, and Deputy Marshall Ervin Jr., 38, were killed during an ambush while serving a warrant at a home just outside Marietta last Thursday.
 Koleski was a longtime deputy...

-Driver arrested after ignoring traffic stops, striking other driver, mailboxes and power pole: Coweta County sheriff

-COWETA COUNTY, Ga. — A traffic-stop-turned-deputy-chase on Interstate 85 ended with an innocent driver struck and the suspect crashing into a power pole Tuesday, authorities said.
-The Coweta County Sheriff's Office initiated a traffic stop northbound on I-85 near mile marker 53.
-The driver refused to stop and got...

 Arrest warrants point to alleged shooter in killings of 2 Cobb County deputies